 Coronavirus (COVID-19) in Salem, Massachusetts

-On Monday, May 18, Massachusetts began a 4-phase reopening process.
+Massachusetts is currently in Phase 3 of a 4-phase reopening process.
 Outlined below are dates when some business sectors are permitted to reopen.
 Please note, this timeline may be updated by state or local public health advisories and all openings are at the discretion of the business.

 Everyone in the state of Massachusetts is required to wear a mask when physical distancing is not possible (unless a medical condition prevents you from doing so safely), and people are requested to maintain a safe physical distance of at least 6’ when in public places.